 - In other genetic tests, Eskimos and Navajos Indians of North America belonged to the same cluster of the Ami tribes.

 The connections between Filipinos and the Chinese run deep with shared cultural practices, beliefs, and dishes.

 C. Shared language and culture from Chinese

-The use of chopsticks is the easiest way to associate with groups of people of Chinese ethnicity.
-Even though it is not native to Filipinos, we share about 2,000 or more Chinese words (Hokkien, which is widely spoken in Taiwan), as well as traditions and dishes.
+Using chopsticks is the easiest way to associate with groups of people of Chinese ethnicity.
+Even though it is not native to Filipinos, we share about 2,000 or more Chinese words (Hokkien, which is widely spoken in Taiwan), traditions, and dishes.

 Filipino terms of respect used by younger members of Filipino family members to address older siblings originated from the Chinese (Hokkien):

 Out-of-Taiwan model challenged

 A 2008 genetic study by Leeds University challenged the idea that ISEA came from Taiwan (“Out-of-Sundaland” hypothesis).

 A study by Larena et. al. indicates that the Cordillerans migrated into the Philippines.
 Some are the least admixed East Asians with an ancestry shared by all Austronesian-speaking populations, challenging “an exclusive” out-of-Taiwan model.